 This mist then passes through an inhaler cartridge which contains either vegetable glycerin, propylene glycol, polyethylene glycol, or some combination of the three.
-In some cases, the cartridge also has flavorings, enabling users to decide what they want their CBD vape to taste like.
+Kind Seeds explains that in some cases, the cartridge also has flavorings, enabling users to decide what they want their CBD vape to taste like.
 From there, the CBD e-juice mist enters the mouth, where it is then transported into the lungs.

 Some vaporizers are rechargeable and reusable, whereas others are only good until the vape cartridge containing the hemp oil is emptied and it must then be thrown away.

 One question that many users have when it comes to vaping is whether you can vape any type of CBD oil, such as a tincture that is made to be taken under the tongue.
 The answer is no.